The world is a great volume, and man the index of that book – John Donne

 Often the full set of records are more than needed for a review and abstraction can be very useful.
 These collected documents are bundled into a single PDF file and categorized as reviewable and non-reviewable pages.
 The categorization is done at the start of the medical records review exercise.
 The medical records reviewer first creates a Date, Page Number, and Provider (DNP) sheet before beginning the summarization journey.

-Without medical record indexing, attorneys can run into trouble ranging from the inability to locate a specific medical record from a mountain of data.
+Without medical records indexing, attorneys can run into trouble ranging from the inability to locate a specific medical record from a mountain of data.
 How best to distinguish between copy service paperwork and an injury report?
 Medical record indexing plays a decisive role in attorneys expediting their cases to win claims for their respective clients in a timely manner.

 Medical record indexing is usually outsourced to a third-party provider to save time and to remain cost effective.